orbitdb-archive/orbit/README.md

 # Orbit

-***Warning: Orbit is currently going through a big refactoring, things might be broken and instructions might be out of date.
-If something is not working, please open an issue and I'll make sure to fix it.***
+***Warning: Orbit is very much work-in-progress, things might be broken and instructions might be out of date.
+If something is not working, please let me know and I'll make sure to fix it.***

-Previously known as: **Anonymous Networks**

 ## Introduction